sdhealthconnect/leap-consent-ui/README.md

 Things not considered or out of scope of this project:
 - Patient/User provisioning.
 We have pre-populated the user base for testing and demonstration purposes
 - Patient/User settings and preferences.
 Again we have pre-populated that data for testing and demonstration purposes.
-- Patient/User production quality authentication service.
+- Patient/User production quality identity and authentication service.
 This project implements spring-security for demonstration purposes only.
 We assume a future production deployment would utilize the hosting organizations tools and services, and that this codebase could be easily updated to support such a deployment.